Dining Rewards Calculator

 | Wells Fargo Autograph | $216 | $0 | $216 | 3.0% |

-Point valuations: Amex MR at 1.8cpp, Chase UR at 1.7cpp (Preferred) / 2.25cpp (Reserve), others at 1cpp.
+Point valuations: Amex MR at 1.8cpp, Chase UR at 1.7cpp (Preferred) / 2.0cpp (Reserve, via Points Boost), others at 1cpp.
 Spending caps applied for Citi Custom Cash and U.S. Bank Altitude Go.
+The Amex Gold 4x category excludes standalone bars and nightclubs, so bar spend earns its 1x base rate on that card (restaurants and cafes still earn 4x).

 FAQ